 Early History of the Gwilt family

-Another 169 words (12 lines of text) covering the years 1455 and 1487 are included under the topic Early Gwilt History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gwilt research.
+Another 85 words (6 lines of text) covering the years 1455 and 1487 are included under the topic Early Gwilt History in all our PDF Extended History products and printed products wherever possible.

 Gwilt Spelling Variations